Table of Contents

 The Representative Assembly may cause the hearing concerning such contest to be heard by a Committee appointed from its members, but the decision of the Committee shall not be effective until approved by the Assembly.
 In each contest the Assembly shall have the right to prescribe additional rules and regulations for the conduct thereof.

 Notification of the time and place of any meeting of the Representative Assembly and the calendar to be considered shall be mailed by the Clerk or published by him/her in the Michigan Bar Journal, not less than 30 days prior to the time fixed for the first session of the meeting.
-Such notice, other than by publication in the Journal, shall be sent to each member of the Assembly and to each Chairperson of a Section of the State Bar of Michigan.
+Such notice, other than by publication in the Journal, shall be sent to each member of the Assembly and to each Chair of a Section of the State Bar of Michigan.

 Meetings of the Assembly shall be open to attendance by members of the State Bar of Michigan, subject to the right of the Assembly by vote to go into closed session at any time when it is determined that a particular session shall be a closed session.
-In fixing and announcing any annual or special meeting of the Assembly, the Board of Commissioners or the President or the Chairperson of the Assembly, as the case may be, may announce one or more sessions as closed sessions of the Assembly and such sessions shall be closed unless the Assembly shall vote otherwise.
+In fixing and announcing any annual or special meeting of the Assembly, the Board of Commissioners or the President or the Chair of the Assembly, as the case may be, may announce one or more sessions as closed sessions of the Assembly and such sessions shall be closed unless the Assembly shall vote otherwise.

 At all meetings of the Assembly, elected Representatives shall be seated by the circuit they represent.
 Those who are members of the Assembly in any other capacity shall be seated with the circuit in which they maintain their principal office.
 Nonmembers of the Assembly shall be seated separately from members.